ConorWilliams/openFLY/docs/index.rst

 3. The :ref:`Library API reference` which serves as information for developers to learn more about openFLY’s internals and as reference for programmers using libFLY.

-If you are referencing openFLY in a publication please cite the following paper(s):
+If you are referencing openFLY in a publication please cite the following paper:

 .. code:: BibTeX